Andy-yun-liang/Body-Performance-EDA-and-Classification-/README.md

 Looking at these boxplots of the classes with each of the response variables, we can see that there is a lot of outliers.
 ![image](https://user-images.githubusercontent.com/95319198/147904406-8b429693-df47-49eb-9943-a183ae006a59.png)

-Looking at these distributions, we can see that all the variables follow a gaussian distribution.
+Looking at these distributions, we can see that all the variables follow a Gaussian distribution.
 ![image](https://user-images.githubusercontent.com/95319198/147908177-93482efc-763a-4819-8490-9cfbda932616.png)